GaohaoZhou-ops/Tello-LLM-ROS/resources/ReadMe-EN.md

 ----
 # How to Use
-We provide multiple usage modes, including real-device and model testing, standalone model testing, and model and mock testing.
+We provide multiple usage modes, including testing on a real device and the model, testing the model independently, and testing the model and a mock.

 If you want to control the drone with an XBox controller, you can use our other open-source repository: